jbcodeforce/aws-messaging-samples/docs/activemq.md

 #### Hybrid cloud with AWS

-* During migration to the cloud, we need to support hybrid deployment where existing applications on-premises end and consume messages from queues or topics defined in Amazon MQ - Active MQ engine.
+* During migration to the cloud, we need to support hybrid deployment where existing applications on-premises consume messages from queues or topics defined in Amazon MQ - Active MQ engine.
 The following diagram illustrates different possible integrations and the deployment of active/standby brokers in 2 availability zones.

     ![](./diagrams/on-prem-to-activemq.drawio.png)

     * The on-premises applications or ETL jobs access the active broker, using public internet or private connection with Amazon Direct Connect, or site-to-site VPN.
-    * For the public access, the internet gateway route the traffic to a network load balancer (layer 4 TCP routing), which is also HA (not represented in the figure), and then to the active Broker.
+    * For the public access, the internet gateway routes the traffic to a network load balancer (layer 4 TCP routing), which is also HA (not represented in the figure), to reach the active Broker.
     * The public internet traffic back from the Active MQ queue or topic to the consumer is via a NAT gateway.
 NAT gateways are defined in both public subnets for HA.
     * When using private gateways, the VPC route tables includes routes to the CIDR of the on-premises subnets.
     * Security group defines firewall like policies to authorize inbound and outbound traffic.
+The port for Active MQ needs to be open.
+Below is such declaration:
     * EFS is used as a shared file system for messages persistence.
     * The standby broker is linked to the active broker and ready to take the lead in case of active broker failure.
     * For higher bandwidth and secured connection, Direct Connect should be used and then the communication will be via private gateway end point.